zhuxingwei/unityBuildBot/README.md

 Before building your project using this tool, please ensure you have a Unity Editor installed on your machine.
 For IOS build, please install Xcode on your Mac first.
 For Android build, please install Android Studio first.

-Next, please open the configuration file *config.json* to determine all build settings for your project:
+Next, please first clone this repository into the Assets/Editor folder of your project.
+Then open the configuration file *config.json* to edit the build settings for your project:

 - The *buildScene* should be the name of the target unity scene (Currently supports only one target scene per build).